Child / Dependent Events

 In addition to an extension of eligibility for periods of unemployment due to becoming temporarily Disabled, the Plan offers a Supplemental Weekly Disability benefit if you are disabled more than 28 consecutive days.
 If you are covered under Plan A, Plan B, or Plan R, you may qualify for a benefit payment of $63 per week for a maximum benefit of 52 weeks.
 Qualification rules do apply.

-Even though the Vacation Fund is designed for an annual January 31st payout, from time to time you may face a period of unemployment for which an alternate payment date may be approved.
-Upon receipt by the Fund Office of an application for Early Vacation Withdrawal, a request for an early payment of the amount in your account may be considered, subject to a $150 deduction, under the following conditions:
+Even though the Vacation Fund is designed for an annual January 31st payout, from time to time you may face a period of unemployment for which an alternate payment date may be approved, upon receipt by the Fund Office of an application for Early or Sick Leave Withdrawal.
+The first two Early Vacation or Sick Leave Withdrawals from the current Benefit Work Year will not be subject to a fee for the portion of your Account scheduled to be paid out on the upcoming January 31st.
+A third request, or more, from the current Benefit Work Year will be subject to a $150 fee per request.

 Annuity Trust Fund

 The Annuity Fund is a retirement plan with benefits payable upon Retirement.
 Like Social Security and the Carpenters Pension Plan, the primary purpose is to provide you with a source of income at retirement.
 The Annuity Fund is not permitted to provide a benefit prior to Retirement even in cases of hardship.

 If you do qualify for Retirement, benefits will be payable.
 Briefly, to be deemed Retired you must qualify under one of the following rules:

 - You are 62 years old and have not received a Contribution for at least 3 months,